powowbox/ion-google-autocomplete/README.md

   - Replace button text by an icon

 Fix:
   - Add a delay before setting the focus to the input to let the time to the modal to fully display.
-It avoit to see the cusror moving while the modal is displaying.
+It avoids to see the cusror moving while the modal is displaying.

 To install run
 ```